matti/kontena-funk/README.md

 # TODO

-- `output_` files can be left behind, write a cleaner
+- if the cleaner crashes some files can be left behind